 This is another service-specific committee with responsibility for Social services for older people, adults with learning disabilities, Support for Carers, Mental health services, Safeguarding of Adults, Dementia Services and Physical Disabilities.

 As part of their investigative role, Scrutiny Committees can establish a Task & Finish Group during each municipal year.
-These are sub-groups of the main committee which are asked to investigate specific issues and report back findings and recommendations for approval before presenting them to the Executive Board.
+These are sub-groups of the main committee which are asked to investigate specific issues and report back findings and recommendations for approval before presenting them to the Cabinet.

 The purpose of task and finish groups is to contribute to the development of new policy or to undertake a piece of investigative scrutiny work and they have been instrumental in strengthening the policy development / investigative roles of scrutiny during the past few years.

 The most recently completed reviews are listed below:

 - Environmental & Public Protection - Maintenance Provision of Highway Hedgerows and Verges